fyenne/pythonAAE/py_handbook/ML_review.md

 print(mean_absolute_error(val_y, val_predictions))
 ```

 Many machine learning models allow some randomness in model training.
-Specifying a number for `random_state` ensures you get the same results in each run.
-This is considered a good practice.
-You use any number, and model quality won't depend meaningfully on exactly what value you choose.
+Specifying a number for `random_state` (`setseed()`)ensures you get the same results in each run.

 ```python
 from sklearn.metrics import mean_absolute_error